 Single-use plastic exists everywhere for the benefit of convenience.
-Coffee pods and plastic straws are two popular examples of an item that fills up the world’s landfills.
+Coffee pods and plastic straws are two popular examples of an item that fills up the world’s landfills fast.

-Plastic presents a serious danger to life, especially for animals who become trapped in the millions of plastic items around their habitats.
+Plastic presents a serious danger to life, especially for animal species who become trapped in the millions of plastic items around their habitats.

 What is plastic doing in natural habitats?